How To Get Rid Of Excess Phlegm In Your Throat

 While mucus is beneficial to your body, excess mucus production can have bad consequences.
 This is especially true if the excess phlegm is uncleared and chronic.

-If you have too much phlegm, it can make it hard for you to breathe and make you more likely to get sick from an infection.
-Most of the time, all it takes is a bad cold, an allergy, or contact with something irritating for your body to start making too much mucus.
+If you have too much phlegm, it can make it hard for you to breathe.
+It can also make you more likely to get sick from an infection.

 What is phlegm?